-DCAF with the support of the RBC Foundation provides a Mentoring Program for youth.
-One-to-one mentoring is provided as they transition out-of-care and/or begin their post-secondary education.
-During these often difficult years, youth are able to consult with adult mentors who can provide encouragement and guidance.
-DCAF facilitates the process to recruit and train up to 50 adult mentors.
-Mentors support a selected cohort of crown wards aged 15-21 years old in CAS care.
-Mentors connect with youth a few times each month.
-Mentorships are based on a two year commitment.
-Workshops and other activities are also supported as well by DCAF.
-For more information about becoming a mentor contact our Executive Director.
+DCAF with the support of the RBC Foundation provides a mentoring program for youth.
+Mentoring for Success is about when one-to-one mentoring is provided for youth as they transition out-of-care and/or begin their post-secondary education.
+During these often difficult years, youth are able to consult and visit with adult mentors who can provide encouragement and guidance.
+As part of Positive Transitions for Youth, DCAF facilitates the process to recruit and train up to 50 adult mentors.
+Mentors support youth aged 13-21 years old who are in care of Durham CAS, or who are from the Durham community.

 Most of us had some help from family, helping us make the transition to living independently.
 Many youth in the care of DurhamCAS have no family to help with finding, paying for and furnishing their first apartment.
 While the Ontario government provides funding to cover the cost of living for children in the care of CAS.
 There is very little support available once children turn 18.
 With your assistance DCAF helps in building a future for youth, supporting independent living when necessary.
 Support also assists with the high costs associated with obtaining a post-secondary school education and transitioning directly to the workforce.
 DCAF provides financial assistance for youth moving on to independence to help purchase the necessities such as pots and pans, toiletries, and furniture.

 For more information contact our Executive Director .